Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Christina Boros

-Christina is a paediatric rheumatologist, who trained at Hospital for Sick Children in Toronto, Canada and sees patients up to the age of 18 years.
+Christina is a paediatric rheumatologist, who trained at the Hospital for Sick Children in Toronto, Canada and sees patients up to the age of 18 years.
 Christina consults at the Women's and Children's Hospital, where she is Head of the Rheumatology unit.
-Her main clinical research interests are in Juvenile arthritis, paediatric SLE and other connective tissue diseases and auto inflammatory diseases.
+Her main clinical research interests are in Juvenile arthritis, paediatric SLE and other connective tissue diseases and auto-inflammatory diseases.

 Davinder Singh-Grewal